antonfirsov/docs/2020/08-Aug/fsharp5/fsharp-5-august-update.md

 # F# 5 update for August

-We’re excited to announce more updates to F# 5 today to go alongside [.NET 5 preview 8](https://devblogs.microsoft.com/dotnet/announcing-net-5-0-preview-8/)!
+We’re excited to announce more updates to F# 5 which will go alongside [.NET 5 preview 8](https://devblogs.microsoft.com/dotnet/announcing-net-5-0-preview-8/)!
 We've shipped various updates since the beginning of this year:

 * [F# 5 preview 1](https://devblogs.microsoft.com/dotnet/announcing-f-5-preview-1/)
 * [F# 5 update for .NET 5 preview 5](https://devblogs.microsoft.com/dotnet/f-5-update-for-net-5-preview-4/)
 * [F# 5 update for June](https://devblogs.microsoft.com/dotnet/f-5-and-f-tools-update-for-june/)

-Today, we're please to announce the last of our F# 5 feature work.
+Today, we're pleased to announce the completion of the F# 5 feature work.
 There is one minor enhancement planned for the .NET 5 RC, but other than that we are finished with F# 5!
 From this point forward, our journey to shipping F# 5 will be focused mostly on bug fixes and addressing feedback.

 You can get the latest F# 5 in these ways